 The following table sets out the updated SLA fees that are relevant to all public bodies, private companies and large charities working in London.
 Each SLA now includes unlimited staff time to cover service provision, under conditions of reasonable use.
 Advanced warning will be provided if requests exceed staff time available.

 |More than one London borough, less than half the London region||£5000+VAT|

 |More than half the London boroughs, less than the London region||£7500+VAT|

-SLA fees are the same as those charged in 2016/17.
-Whilst we shall not implement a fee rise in 2017/18, the decision on whether to increase SLA fees in line with inflation will be renewed annually.
-Organisations that are able to commit to a 3-year agreement with GiGL will be charged the 2017/18 rate for the duration of the agreement.
+The decision on whether to increase SLA fees in line with inflation will be renewed annually.
+Organisations that are able to commit to a 3-year agreement with GiGL will be charged the 2020/21 rate for the duration of the agreement.

 Small NGO SLA